Melros/basejump/README.md

 Here you declare all your mixins that will be used within your project.
 If there's a mixin that is module specific, put your mixin within your module file.

+#### _placeholder.scss

+Here you declare all your placeholder that will be used within your project.
+If there's a placeholder that is module specific, put your placeholder within your module file.

 #### _typography.scss

 Here you declare all your layout specifiy typography that will be the base of your project.